Kong/docs.konghq.com/app/konnect/dev-portal/dev-reg.md

 ---
-title: Developer Registration and Account Management
+title: Sign Up for a Dev Portal Account
 no_version: true
 ---